Ten reasons why unions are important

 Unions fight for equal opportunities in the workplace.
 Trade unions have fought for laws that give rights to workers: the minimum wage, maximum working time, paid holidays, equal pay for work of equal value as well as anti-discrimination laws.

 It is the trade union movement that is fighting back against the discriminatory and unjust practices of our broken economic system.
-In Sri Lanka, War on Want’s trade union partner FTZ-GSEU has been at the forefront of battling for workers for over 30 years.
-So-called ‘free-trade zones’ have eroded the rights of workers around the globe; and in Sri Lanka, as elsewhere, it is mainly women who are most affected by reduced regulations and weak worker protections.
+In Sri Lanka, War on Want’s trade union partner, Free Trade Zone and General Service Employees Union (FTZ & GSEU), has been at the forefront of battling for workers for over 30 years.
+So-called ‘free-trade zones’ have eroded the rights of workers around the globe; in Sri Lanka, as elsewhere, it is mainly women who are most affected by reduced regulations and weak worker protections.

 Image